Automatic differentiation in machine learning: a survey: AD and Its Main Modes

-The essence of reverse mode AD, cast in a continuous-time formalism, is the Pontryagin Maximum principle \citep{Rozonoer-Pontryagin-1959a, Boltyanskii-Gamkrelidze-Pontryagin-1960a}.
-This method was understood in the control theory community \citep{Bryson-1962a, Bryson-Ho-1969a} and cast in more formal terms with discrete-time variables topologically sorted in terms of dependency by \citet{Werbos-1974a}. \citet{Speelpenning80} discovered reverse mode AD and gave the first implementation that was actually automatic, in the sense of accepting a specification of a computational process written in a general-purpose programming language and automatically performing the reverse mode transformation.
+Reverse mode AD and backpropagation have an intertwined history.
+The essence of the reverse mode, cast in a continuous-time formalism, is the Pontryagin maximum principle \citep{Rozonoer-Pontryagin-1959a, Boltyanskii-Gamkrelidze-Pontryagin-1960a}.
+This method was understood in the control theory community \citep{Bryson-1962a, Bryson-Ho-1969a} and cast in more formal terms with discrete-time variables topologically sorted in terms of dependency by \citet{Werbos-1974a}.
+Prior to Werbos, the work by \citet{linnainmaa1970representation,linnainmaa1976taylor} is often cited as the first published description of the reverse mode. \citet{Speelpenning80} subsequently introduced reverse mode AD as we know it, in the sense that he gave the first implementation that was actually automatic, accepting a specification of a computational process written in a general-purpose programming language and automatically performing the reverse mode transformation.

 Incidentally, \citet{Hecht1989} cites the work of \citet{Bryson-Ho-1969a} and \citet{Werbos-1974a} as the two earliest known instances of backpropagation.
-Within the machine learning community, the method has been reinvented several times, such as by \citet{Parker1985}, until it was eventually brought to fame by \citet{Rumelhart1986} of the Parallel Distributed Processing (PDP) group.
-The PDP group became aware of Parker's work only after their own discovery, and similarly, Werbos' work was not appreciated until it was found by Parker.
+Within the machine learning community, the method has been reinvented several times, such as by \citet{Parker1985}, until it was eventually brought to fame by \citet{rumelhart1986learning} and the Parallel Distributed Processing (PDP) group.
+The PDP group became aware of Parker's work only after their own discovery; similarly, Werbos' work was not appreciated until it was found by Parker \citep{Hecht1989}.
 This tells us an interesting story of two highly interconnected research communities that have somehow also managed to stay detached during this foundational period.

+For a thorough review of the development of AD, we advise readers to refer to \citet{Rall2006}.
+Interested readers are highly recommended to read \citet{Griewank2012} for an investigation of the origins of the reverse mode and \citet{schmidhuber2015deep} for the same for backpropagation.